anjackson/sliver/README.md

 Sliver
 ======

-An ['archival sliver'](), a bit like a ['data lifeboat'](https://www.flickr.org/programs/content-mobility/data-lifeboat/) for gathering times held in web archives or from the live web.
+An ['archival sliver'](https://inkdroid.org/2013/10/16/archival-sliver/), a bit like a ['data lifeboat'](https://www.flickr.org/programs/content-mobility/data-lifeboat/) for gathering small sets of pages from web archives or from the live web.

+## Outline Workflow

 The overall workflow is: